cscart/docs/en/user_guide/mobile_app/faq.rst

 Can I Test the App before Buying It?
 ------------------------------------

 We have demo applications `for Android <https://play.google.com/store/apps/details?id=com.simtech.multivendor>`_ and `for iOS <https://itunes.apple.com/app/multi-vendor-app-by-cs-cart/id1304872157>`_ based on our Multi-Vendor demo store.
 Feel free to install those apps, go around the catalog, register an account, add products to cart or wish list, "order" them, and so on.
-Of course, orders made via the demo app won't be for real.
+Of course, we're not actually selling anything at our demo store; it is just there to show how our software works.

 -----------------------------------
 When Does the Payment Period Start?